reportportal/agent-python-behave/README.rst

 - :code:`step_based = True` - responsible for Scenario or Step based logging (Scenario based approach is used by default)
 - :code:`is_skipped_an_issue = False` - if it True, skipped tests are not marked as issue
 - :code:`tests_attributes = Regression Smoke` - list of attributes that will be added for each item in the launch
+- :code:`retries = 3` - amount of retries for performing REST calls to RP server

 If you like to override the above parameters from command line, or from CI environment based on your build, then pass